 There should be no fee to open a brokerage account.
 Having an account with an online broker means you can trade a variety of markets.

 When investing with CAPEX.com you will open an Invest account that you’ll use to buy and sell stocks and other securities.
 You can also open a CFD trading account.
 Trading means speculating on asset prices without owning them, in both directions.
 Thus, are used for short-term positions and hedging.

 » Looking for some guidance to start investing?
 Here's how to invest in stocks

 What are your Investment Style and Goals

 It’s important to know your trading and investing style when choosing a stockbroker.
 It’ll often depend on your personal preference and appetite for risk.
 Opening a demo account and using virtual funds to trade in a risk-free environment could help you find styles and strategies that work best for you.

 Your preferred ones might impact the type of broker you choose, as not all online brokers offer the same products or markets.
 Are you a trader or a buy-and-hold investor?
 Traders don't hold onto stocks for a long time.
 They're interested in quick gains greater than the market average based on short-term price volatility, and they may make many trade executions over a short period.

 If you envision yourself as a trader, you'll want to look for a stockbroker with very low execution fees, or trading fees could take a big bite out of your returns.
-A trading company may be more suitable for stock speculation.
+A CFD broker may be more suitable for stock speculation.
 Besides trading in both directions, traders can use leverage to amplify the impact of short-term price movements.